merely-useful/novice-py/.github/CONTRIBUTING.md

 ## Building and Previewing

-**Note:** we are using `book` as the master (published) branch because of the way GitHub handles organization repositories, domain names, and the generation of the website.

 **Setup to locally preview the book**:

 1. Install R (we recommend that you also install and use the RStudio IDE).

-1. Open RStudio by clicking on the `merely-useful.github.io.Rproj` file (if not through RStudio, then open an R console in the location of the Merely Useful repo) and install the dependencies by typing in the console:
+1. Open RStudio by clicking on the `novice-py.Rproj` file (if not through RStudio, then open an R console in the location of the Merely Useful repo) and install the dependencies by typing in the console: